nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.testplansandsuitesmigrationcontext.md

   type: String
   description: Filtering conditions to decide whether to migrate a test plan or not.
 When provided, this partial query is added after `Select * From TestPlan Where` when selecting test plans.
 Among filtering options, `AreaPath`, `PlanName` and `PlanState` are known to work.
 There is unfortunately no documentation regarding the available fields.
   defaultValue: '`String.Empty`'
-- parameterName: UseCommonNodeStructureEnricherConfig
-  type: Boolean
-  description: Indicates whether the configuration for node structure transformation should be taken from the common enricher configs.
-Otherwise the configuration elements below are used
-  defaultValue: false
 status: Beta
 processingTarget: Suites & Plans
 classFile: /src/VstsSyncMigrator.Core/Execution/MigrationContext/TestPlansAndSuitesMigrationContext.cs